amigazen/unix.lib_sasc/README.md

 A partial solution to this problem, is for software to be built on top of a C library that provides a lot of protections automatically.
 Historically features such as automatic stack checking, Ctrl-C checking, resource tracking and cleanup, added a high memory and processing time overhead often left unused in the name of maximising application performance.
 But today's Amigas, even classic hardware, typically have upgraded memory and faster CPUs meaning that overhead goes away.

+### Is there any code from VBCC's PosixLib, Olaf Barthel's clib2, libnix or ixemul in UniLib3?

+There is no code from PosixLib, libnix or ixemul in UniLib3.
+This is partly to ensure all UniLib3 code can be freely licensed on BSD terms, and partly to ensure that there is a clearcut choice for developers rather than muddying the waters with forking of other similar libraries.

+Just one file is included from clib2 - the debug.h header that defines debug macros, to allow for a universal standard of debugging macros to be used.
+No other code from clib2 is included here.

+Nor is there any code from SAS/C sc.lib, VBCC vc.lib, DICE, glib, newlib, musl or any non-Amiga C library code that is not licensable on BSD terms.

+Instead, all code in UniLib3 is repurposed from original works made for Amiga specifically, or sources such as BSD code, and licensed on terms compatible with BSD licensing.

 ### Will there be a shared library version of UniLib3?

 Before answering that, a discussion of how best to employ shared libraries.
 Dynamically loaded shared libraries require the whole library to be loaded into memory once, no matter how many applications use it, its only loaded once, but the whole thing is loaded.
 So this works well for libraries where most of the functions will be needed often, and a large number of programs will all be using the library.
 Boot up any Amiga and not only will ROM resident libraries like exec, dos and utility be loaded (that run directly from ROM and thus do not take up RAM space themselves) be available all the time because they are so fundamental to the running of the system, but many libraries will be loaded from disk too.
 Libraries like locale and datatypes are almost always going to be present unless running a lean boot to maximise free memory.